presslabs/gitium/README.md

 Activate the plugin and follow the on screen instructions under the `Code` menu.

-_IMPORTANT_: Gitium does it's best not to version your WordPress core neither your `/wp-content/uploads` folder.
+_IMPORTANT_: Gitium does its best not to version your WordPress core neither your `/wp-content/uploads` folder.

 ## Frequently Asked Questions